Moosbee/spacetraders-bot/space_traders_client/docs/FleetApi.md

 > models::CreateChart201Response create_chart(ship_symbol)
 Create Chart

 Command a ship to chart the waypoint at its current location.
 Most waypoints in the universe are uncharted by default.
 These waypoints have their traits hidden until they have been charted by a ship.
 Charting a waypoint will record your agent as the one who created the chart, and all other agents would also be able to see the waypoint's traits.
+Charting a waypoint gives you a one time reward of credits based on the rarity of the waypoint's traits.

 ### Parameters